cogentcore/cogent/README.md

 * svg.Node ToPath -- convert any node to a path

-* shift + move = pan image, else rubber-band select items in box rubber band is just 4 separate sprites arranged in box, render dashed for contrast
+* rubber-band select items in box rubber band is just 4 separate sprites arranged in box, render dashed for contrast

 * continued clicking = select deeper items

 * alignview

-* grid
+* grid -- multiscale if spacing between grid items below some amount, then zoom out grid to 6x larger?

 * dynamic alignment: precompute slice of key X coords, Y coords separately, acts as a kind of grid.